Ravauu/Sales_Analytics/README.md

 **Results:**

-The USA leads by a wide margin in total product sales, followed by France and Spain.
+The USA leads by a wide margin in total product sales.
 Most countries demonstrate balanced distribution among the top products, with no single item monopolizing the market.

 ### 🗺️ Total Sales by Country (Top 5 Products Combined)